 - (1) Class Engagement (10% of final grade) ...
-The professor will determine a grade based on the student's contributions to in-class discussions, preaching exercises, and other ad hoc tasks. - (2) Practicum Writing (30% of the final grade) ...
-The professor will determine a grade for the three written commentaries submitted by students. - (3) Final Preaching (30% of the final grade) ...
-An independent panel of reviewers will determine the grade for the final homily of the semester, as the culmination of the students' progress in the art of preaching. - (4) Final Examination (30% of the final grade) ...
-The professor will determine the grade based on a written examination dealing with the students' cumulative knowledge of the lectures and assigned readings in the course.
+The professor will determine a grade based on the student's contributions to in-class discussions, preaching critiques, and other ad hoc tasks. - (2) Reading Quizzes (30% of the final grade) ...
+The professor will determine a cumulative grade for the 5-question quizzes on each of the assigned readings. - (3) Practicum Exercises (30% of the final grade) ...
+The professor will determine a grade for the three written assignments submitted by students. - (4) Final Preaching (30% of the final grade) ...
+An independent panel of reviewers will determine the grade for the final homily of the semester, as the culmination of the students' progress in the art of preaching.